Volunteers & Internships

 The Snohomish Health District welcomes community involvement in public health issues, advocacy, and activities.
 Public health emergency volunteers are organized through our Medical Reserve Corps.

 In order to provide proper supervision and the best experience for volunteers and interns, opportunities may be limited based on our staff resources and project-related tasks.

 If you are interested in volunteering or interning with the Snohomish Health District, please email Human Resources stating your interest and timeframe.
 You may be contacted by a program manager, who will develop a description of the specific tasks and outcomes of your internship or volunteer position.

 Volunteers and interns must sign our confidentiality agreement to ensure privacy of health records, sign our Tobacco Affidavit stating you are tobacco-free and will remain tobacco-free and will need to comply with our immunization policy.

 Medical Reserve Corps

 Volunteers are needed to support public health efforts during emergencies such as an outbreak of infectious disease or other community health threat.

 Volunteers have helped Snohomish County respond to the H1N1 pandemic in 2009, whooping cough epidemic in 2012, and the Oso landslide in 2014.
-MRC volunteers also assist with cold weather shelters, health fairs, and other community outreach.
+Medical Reserve Corps volunteers also assist with cold weather shelters, health fairs, and other community outreach.

 A wide range of skills is needed to perform tasks such as: greeting the public, data entry, providing health information and administering vaccinations.
 Volunteers must be 18 or older.
 A variety of certifications may be required for those volunteers performing medical tasks.
-Monthly trainings are provided.
+Monthly training is provided.